narekp/rd-undo-redo-test/testCases.md

 ## P1-02

-**Verify that rapid sequence of Undo/redo Does Not skip or corrupt steps.**
+**Verify that rapid sequence of Undo/Redo Does Not skip or corrupt steps**

 1. Type or paste a short token (e.g., `X`) 20 times on new lines.
 2. Perform **undo (cmd+z)** quickly N times